Mojo-Numerics-and-Algorithms-group/NuMojo-Examples-and-Benchmarks/docs/ndarrays/ndarrayconstructors.md

 <!-- WRITE ALL THE CONSTUCTORS HERE AND DEFINE THEIR SYNTAX TOO -->

 An array object represents a multidimensional, homogeneous array of fixed-size items.
-An associated data-type object describes the format of each element in the array (its byte-order, how many bytes it occupies in memory, whether it is an integer, a floating point number, or something else, etc.)
+It is accompanied by intrinsic information such as shape, stride, datatype etc (Check [attributes](./attributes.md) for more information) that defines the characteristics of the array and its elements.

-Arrays should be constructed using array, zeros or empty (refer to the See Also section below).
-The parameters given here refer to a low-level method (ndarray(…)) for instantiating an array.
-Following are the available constructors:
+When creating arrays, it is recommended to use functions like zeros, ones, identity etc (Look at [Array creation routines](../routines/array_creation_routines.md)).
+The parameters provided here pertain to a lower-level method (ndarray(…)) for array instantiation.
+Below are the available constructors:

 ## Constructor Methods:
 1) **`numojo.ndarray[dtype](data, shape)`**